kgateway-dev/kgateway/docs/content/security/mtls/_index.md

 ---
-title: Gloo MTLS mode
+title: Gloo mTLS mode
 weight: 25
-description: Gloo MTLS is a way to ensure that communications between Gloo and Envoy is secure.
+description: Gloo mTLS is a way to ensure that communications between Gloo and Envoy is secure.
 This is useful if your control-plane is in a different environment than your envoy instance.
 ---

 {{% notice note %}}
-This feature was introduced in version 1.3.4 of Gloo and version 1.3.1 of Gloo Enterprise.
+This feature was introduced in version 1.3.6 of Gloo and version 1.3.0-beta3 of Gloo Enterprise.
 If you are using earlier versions of Gloo, this feature will not be available.
 {{% /notice %}}

-### Architecture
+### Motivation

-Gloo and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions)
+Gloo and Envoy communicate through the [xDS protocol](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol#streaming-grpc-subscriptions).
-Essentially, Envoy reaches out to Gloo and sets up an open line of communication where it gets the configuration.
-As long as this communication is done with TLS, the config secrets will not be in plaintext.

-Essentially, we’re implementing a poor man’s service mesh here.

-We can set this up by telling Envoy to initialize the connection using TLS.
-Then, we need to tell Gloo to answer that communication with the TLS protocol.
-We do this by attaching an envoy sidecar to the gloo pod to do TLS termination.

-For Gloo Enterprise users, the extauth and rate-limiting servers also need to communicate with Gloo in order to get configuration.
-These pods will now start up a gRPC connection with additional TLS credentials.
+Since the Envoy configuration can contain secret data, plaintext communication between Gloo and Envoy may be too insecure.
+This is especially true if your setup has the Gloo control plane and Envoy instances running in separate clusters.

+Turning on mTLS will encrypt the xDS communication between Gloo and Envoy.

-### Helm values
+### Enabling mTLS

 It is possible to skip the manual installation phase by passing in the following helm-override.yaml file.

-`glooctl install gateway --values helm-override.yaml`

 ```yaml
 global: